A couple looking at a window, potentially contemplating real estate views or assessing a property.

 FHA Streamlines are a fast way to lower your monthly mortgage payment by locking in a lower interest rate.
 However, the FHA has strict guidelines regarding how you achieve the lower payment.

 For example, you can’t add more than 12 years to your loan term.
 If you do extend your loan term to lower your payment, you must also reduce your interest rate.
-The exception is if you’re going from an adjustable-rate mortgage to a fixed-rate mortgage.
+The exception is if you’re going from an ARM to a fixed-rate mortgage.

 You Can Refinance Even If You Owe More Than Your Home Is Worth